Montessori in the Home: Conflict Resolution

-Main issues with conflict in the classroom (and/or home) are:
+Identify Main Issues with Conflict in the Classroom (or home)

 1. People involved are still angry

-2. Not everyone impacted or involved in the conflict is brought to resolve the conflict
+2. Not everyone impacted or involved in the conflict is brought to resolve the dispute.

 3. Children need direct teaching of resolution skills

-1. Help children gain a sense of connection, belonging and significance
+• Help children gain a sense of connection, belonging, and significance

 • Invite children to be a part of the solution

-• Hold class meetings at consistent, predictable to work on problem solving, review old problems and introduce the new problems.
+• Hold class meetings at consistent, predictable to work on problem-solving, review old problems and introduce new issues.
 It is not “there’s a problem, let’s have a meeting.”
 It is “Let’s have our weekly meeting…” which gives ownership to the children.

 • Help children discover how capable they are by giving them opportunities

-• Taking time for gratitude and self regulation will help children with empathy and understanding personal space
+• Taking time for gratitude and self-regulation will help children with empathy and understanding of personal space

-1. Model self regulation by taking deep breaths to calm down before resolving conflict
+• Model self-regulation by taking deep breaths to calm down before resolving conflict

 • “I see that Tommy is crying.
 What should we do to make him feel better?”